 Transfer to the airport for our flight to Mandalay.
-Visit the Jewellery Market, one of the few Southeast Asian markets where an authentic experience can still be found, before continuing to Mahamuni Pagoda with its large, detailed Buddha images, covered in inches of gold-leaf which has been applied by male devotees through the centuries.
+Visit the Mahamuni Pagoda with its large, detailed Buddha images, covered in inches of gold-leaf which has been applied by male devotees through the centuries.
 Our hotel is the Mandalay Hill Resort (4T) - our base for three nights.

 Day 6 Mandalay

 We visit Amarapura, a former capital of Myanmar, situated by the Irrawaddy River where we take a local boat to the iconic 200-year-old U Bein Bridge which, at 1.2km long, is the world’s longest teak span.
 After lunch we continue to the ruined city of Ava (or Inwa); here we travel traditionally by horse and carriage through the old city to see the old wooden Bagaya Monastery and gain a glimpse of local life in the Burmese countryside.
 We return to our hotel in Mandalay and enjoy the afternoon at leisure.
 This evening’s dinner has been arranged for us in a local restaurant.

 Day 7 Mandalay

-Today we travel to the hill town of Pyin Oo Lwin located on a plateau over 1000m above sea level and renowned for its cooler temperatures and lush foliage.
+Today we visit the Jewellery Market, one of the few Southeast Asian markets where an authentic experience can still be found.
+Then travel to the hill town of Pyin Oo Lwin located on a plateau over 1000m above sea level and renowned for its cooler temperatures and lush foliage.
 Many reminders of the colonial era are still present here, including brick and timber houses with British names.
 After lunch we enjoy a horse and carriage ride to explore the local surroundings and historical houses, stopping at the 175-hectare, beautifully-landscaped Botanical Gardens.
 We return to Mandalay for an included dinner at a local restaurant.